Birmingham Edgbaston

 Birmingham Edgbaston is a constituency, represented in the House of Commons of the UK Parliament since 2017 by Preet Gill, a Labour Co-op MP.

 The most high-profile MP for the constituency was former Prime Minister Neville Chamberlain (1937–1940).
 Since 1953 it has elected a succession of female MPs.

+Constituency profile

+The constituency is located south-west of Birmingham city centre.
+It is predominantly suburban and contains the neighbourhoods of Edgbaston, Harborne and Bartley Green.

+Edgbaston is a relatively affluent area of the city and has a large student population as it contains the main campus of the University of Birmingham.
+House prices and household income are slightly higher than other areas of the West Midlands, and residents are more likely to be degree-educated.
+The constituency is ethnically diverse; 54% of residents are White, 23% are Asian and 11% are Black.
+At the most recent city council election in 2026, voters in Edgbaston elected Conservative councillors, voters in Bartley Green elected Reform UK councillors, whilst Harborne and the areas in the north of the constituency were won by a mix of the Labour Party, Green Party and Independent councillors.
+An estimated 54% of voters in the constituency supported remaining in the European Union in the 2016 referendum, above the national figure of 48%.

 Boundaries

 1885–1918: The Municipal Borough of Birmingham ward of Edgbaston, part of Rotton Park ward, the local government district of Harborne, and part of the local government district of Balsall Heath.

 1918–1974: The County Borough of Birmingham wards of Edgbaston, Harborne, and Market Hall.

 1974–1983: The County Borough of Birmingham wards of Deritend, Edgbaston, Harborne, and Quinton.

 1983–1997: The City of Birmingham wards of Edgbaston, Harborne, and Quinton.

 1997–2010: The City of Birmingham wards of Bartley Green, Edgbaston, Harborne, and Quinton (as they existed on 1 June 1994).

 2010–2018: The City of Birmingham wards of Bartley Green, Edgbaston, Harborne, and Quinton (as they existed on 12 April 2005).

 2018–2024: Following a local government boundary review, which did not effect the parliamentary boundaries, the contents of the constituency were as follows with effect from May 2018: